Advice and Support

 Are the specialist disability staff in the team able to offer a personalised, bespoke response to a student’s needs?
 Where possible, is continuity provided for the student in meeting the same Disability Adviser and/or mentor so the student can get to know them over time?

 We recognise that continuity and building a relationship with relevant staff is invaluable.
-Students are allocated a disability advisor and provide ongoing case work support as required.
+Students are allocated a disability or mental health advisor and provide ongoing case work support as required.
 Students may also be awarded specialist mentoring or tutoring support so they will then be allocated the same staff member throughout, timetable and availability dependant.

 One to one mentoring support